gitEricsson/Bankist-Website/README.md

 ### The Challenge

-My goal was to recreate Jonas' Bankist Website from scratch and make some updates to it.
+My goal was to recreate [Jonas Schmedtmann](https://github.com/jonasschmedtmann)'s Bankist Website from scratch and make some updates to it.

 ### Features